 His assertion that he’s probably found the Santa Maria is tied to a shipwreck he and his team investigated in 2003.
 A cannon was found as part of the first wreck.
 But, Clifford told CNN, archaeologists at the time “misdiagnosed” the cannon.

-Two years ago, after having researched the type of cannon used in Columbus' time, "I woke up in the middle of the night and said, 'Oh, my God,' " Clifford said.
+Two years ago, after having researched the type of cannon used in Columbus’ time, “I woke up in the middle of the night and said, ‘Oh my God,’ ” Clifford told CNN.
 He realized the 2003 find might have been the one.

 A couple of weeks ago, he returned to the wreck with a group of experts.
 The team measured and photographed the ship.
 But some items, including the cannon, had been looted from the ship in the intervening years, Clifford said.